flipacholas/Architecture-of-consoles/articles/virtual-boy.Rmd.md

 ### Output

-The mixed result is **stereo** with a resolution of **10-bit** and a sampling rate of **41.7 KHz**.
+The mixed result is **stereo** with a resolution of **10-bit** and a sampling rate of **41.7 kHz**.
 It's also worth pointing out that the console has stereo speakers, so you don't have to wear headphones to be able to enjoy this!

 ## I/O